 The categories below will direct you to scholarship produced by the Center’s Faculty Directors, staff, visiting fellows, interns, and students.
 Books and articles both offer a straightforward guide to scholarship written or edited by the Center’s staff and affiliates (in reverse chronological order), whereas the more general documents showcases past Center and Clinic reports, as well as occasional papers and statements, and the CHRGJ Working Paper series, which was retired in 2010.
 Please note that Articles also includes book chapters.

-If you are interested in participating in our Initiative on Human Rights Fact-Finding, Methods, and Evidence or are a former affiliate of the Center and wish to highlight new scholarship on our site, please contact our Managing Director.
+If you are interested in participating in our Initiative on Human Rights Fact-Finding, Methods, and Evidence or are a former affiliate of the Center and wish to highlight new scholarship on our site, please contact our Executive Director.